-Are you one of the thousands of motorists who has bought a new car with a personal contract plan?
+Are you one of the thousands of motorists who has bought a new car with a personal contract plan from a dealer?
 If so, there is a risk you could have been mis-sold your loan.

-Drivers who have bought cars using a new type of finance deal are being warned they might have fallen victim to a new type of mis-selling scandal.
+Drivers who have bought cars using a type of finance deal from a dealer are being warned they might have fallen victim to a new type of mis-selling scandal.

 This is according to the National Association of Commercial Finance Brokers (NACFB), which says that many buyers could have had the wool pulled over their eyes by car dealers.

 The warning relates to finance packages known as personal contract plans (PCPs), which have become particularly popular in recent years.

-The NACFB says that the complex nature of PCPs is being exploited to convince drivers they are getting a better deal, or that PCP is a more economical alternative to traditional hire-purchase (HP) arrangements.
+The NACFB says that the complex nature of PCPs is being exploited by dealers to convince drivers they are getting a better deal, or that PCP is a more economical alternative to traditional hire-purchase (HP) arrangements.

 A PCP is a bit like a personal loan that typically runs for between two and four years.

 But the size of the loan is equal to the expected amount of depreciation in the car over the length of the deal.